Mara-Li/obsidian-enhanced-copy/README.md

 > **Warning**
 > It is possible that the command doesn't work on mobile, as the use of command palette unselects the text.

+## ⚙️ Settings

+You can adjust the way the content is copied in the settings.

+1. Choose which mode/view you want to set up the markup edition For example, you can apply only on reading mode, so your copy-paste in Obsidian edit are the same.
+2. Choose to copy in HTMl instead of Markdown (a majority of the following settings will be disabled)
+3. Adjust the links markup (keep, delete all or delete for internal links)
+4. Adjust the footnotes markup (keep all, keep the contents as `[^1]` or delete all)
+5. For unconventional markup :
+   - Delete the markup of highlight (`==`)
+   - Choose how the callout type must be formatted.
+It can be removed, keep as in obsidian or convert in bold ("à la" github callout)
+6. You can also copy with hard break lines (the plugin will add two spaces at the end of each line)

 ## 📝 Limitations

-- Callout blocks are not supported (they are copied as blockquote)
 - For a strange reason, the first line of a blockquote (only that is selected) is not copied as a blockquote.
 If you select the line before, they are...
 Same if the line is "empty" (or use invisible characters like `$~~$`).
 - Footnotes are...
 Strange.
-They are copied as links, not the content of the footnote.
+They are copied as links, not the content of the footnote (check settings if you want to adjust this)
 - Not support Mathjax copying (as you can't select them in reading view).
 - In reading view, already "HTML writing" are not copied as HTML (like `<b>…</b>`).
 They are copied as markdown, or only the text is copied (if not basic html).
-You can prevent this with adding the class `.no-convert` to the html element, like `<b class="no-convert">…</b>`.
+You can prevent this using the `data-type="html"` attribute on the element.
+For example, `b data-type="html"` will be copied as `<b>…</b>`.

 ## 📥 Installation